ycandau/regexplore/README.md

 ![Syntax errors](./docs/warnings.png)

 - A graph based on the nondeterministic finite automaton (NFA) for the regex is built and updated as the user types the regex.
+- Quantifiers are indicated through colors and tags to keep the graph simpler and more readable.
+- Technically the nodes of this graph are the edges of the NFA and vice-versa.
+This transformation also aims for more readability.

 ![Graph](./docs/graph.png)